raynamharris/Shell_Intro_for_Transcriptomics/02_Navigating_Dirs.md

 # Lesson 02.
 Navigating the Unix File System

 The part of the operating system responsible for managing files and directories is called the file system.
-It organizes our data into files, which hold information, and directories (also called "folders"), which hold files or other directories.
+It organizes our data into files that hold information, and directories (aka folders) that files or other directories.

 Let's begin by exploring our computers from the command line.